polca/premise/docs/extract.rst

 *premise* imports inventories for a wide range of steel production technologies.
 These include conventional blast furnace-basic oxygen furnace (BF-BOF) routes, as well as emerging processes such as direct reduction (DRI), hydrogen-based production, electrowinning, and carbon capture (CCS) variants.
+They are from Harpprecht_ et al. (2025).
+They can be found here: LCI_steel_.

 The table below provides an overview of the included datasets, their key input(s), and assumed regional scope.